PyLops/pylops/docs/source/gpu.rst

 to fit onto the memory.

-For the sake of clarity, we consider a problem where the operator can be written as a :class:`pylops.basicoperators.BlockDiag` of PyLops operators.
-Note how, by simply sandwitching any of the GPU-powered operator within two :class:`pylops.basicoperators.ToCupy` operators, we are able to tell PyLops to transfer to the GPU only the part of the model vector required by a given operator and transfer back the output to the  CPU before forming the combine output vector (i.e., the output vector of the :class:`pylops.basicoperators.BlockDiag`)
+For the sake of clarity, we consider a problem where the operator can be written as a :class:`pylops.BlockDiag` of PyLops operators.
+Note how, by simply sandwitching any of the GPU-powered operator within two :class:`pylops.ToCupy` operators, we are able to tell PyLops to transfer to the GPU only the part of the model vector required by a given operator and transfer back the output to the  CPU before forming the combine output vector (i.e., the output vector of the :class:`pylops.BlockDiag`)

 .. code-block:: python